 Shalinda Woolbright, PRS

-Shalinda Woolbright is the founder and executive director of NEA Divine Intervention Women’s Sober Living and Community Peer Centers.
+Shalinda Woolbright is the founder and executive director of NEA Divine Intervention Women’s Sober Living and Recovery Community Organization.

 Her substance use disorder began at age 17, and she acquired four probation officers, one parole officer, and a $22,000 debt for restitution fees.